Silkworm Books

 obstacles - for example, where will they get mulberry leaves, the only thing

-silkworms eat?—but nothing they can’t handle.
+silkworms eat?
+Nothing they can't handle!

 Learn what happens in the charming story as Julie and Patrick learn